November 3, 2025

 With remote teams, it can be challenging to navigate time zone differences, so finding a happy medium of core hours during which people are expected to be online and available can be a great compromise.

 That said, depending on your company’s structure or deliverables, you may not need to define strict “working” hours.
-Employees may prefer to be judged on performance and may work better on what Paul Graham refers to as a Maker’s Schedule where the day is blocked in increments of 3-4 uninterrupted hours for maximum productivity.
+Employees may prefer to be judged on their performance and work more effectively when their day is divided into increments of 3-4 uninterrupted hours for maximum productivity.

 Yet, even in this case, core hours can still be set to make sure people are available via messaging tools in order to keep active projects flowing.
 It’s also wise to set parameters for average response times, such as “All emails should be responded to within 24 hours and all messages within four hours.”